ksakmann/CarND-BehavioralCloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* this README.md
+* this README.md, [this article](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713) and image_transformation_pipeline.ipynb for explanation.

-Additionally you need to download and unpack the [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim).
+Additionally you need to download and unpack the [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) (Version 1 was used).
 To run the code start the simulator in `autonomous mode`, open another shell and type

 ```
 python drive.py model.h5